flipdidip/SciFiNovel/docs/protection-summary.md

 Your implementation provides **excellent protection** for a personal open-source project while maintaining full German legal compliance.
 The interactive system significantly reduces automated data harvesting while still meeting TMG requirements.

-**Bottom Line**: You can safely proceed with this setup for your SciFiNovel project! 🎉
+**Bottom Line**: You can safely proceed with this setup for your The Extinction Gradient project! 🎉